Armstrong-Godoy-Jr/Armstrong-Godoy-Jr/README.md

 ### **Hi there**! 😎

-I'm Armstrong Jr, PhD in Physics and Data Scientist in training.
+I'm Armstrong Jr, PhD in Physics and Data Scientist.

 💻**Programming Languages:**